charroux/kubernetes/README.md

 This project has already been built and the binary version is there:

-First of all, download the project: git clone https://github.com/charroux/kubernet Then move to the sud directory with kubernetes/MyService where a DockerFile is.
+First of all, download the project: git clone https://github.com/charroux/kubernet

+Then move to the sud directory with cd kubernetes/MyService where a DockerFile is.

 ## Test this project using Docker